 Yes, it's an odd film.
-Perhaps the best thing about it is the title track by the Byrds, who also make a cameo appearance.
-The plot doesn't make sense, basically it's an updated Doris Day/Rock Hudson romantic comedy which falls completely flat.
+Perhaps the best thing about "Don't Make Waves" besides Sharon Tate is the title track by the Byrds, who also make a cameo appearance.
+The plot doesn't make sense, basically, it's an updated Doris Day/Rock Hudson romantic comedy which falls completely flat.
 Curtis, forced to play a comic role without being given much comic dialog, does an okay job, but his relationships with the women are empty.
-Draper pauses over his lines as if he is reciting Lincoln's Gettysburg address, and Webber is a major downer every time he appears on screen.
+Draper pauses over his lines as if he is reciting Lincoln's Gettysburg address, and Webber is a major downer every time he appears on the screen.

 The trampoline scenes are the best in the film.
-I understand that a stunt double did some of the jumping for Sharon Tate, but she clearly did some of it herself, as she is very recognizable.
+I understand that a stunt double did some of that for Sharon Tate, but she also clearly did some of it herself, as she is very recognizable.

 Sharon Tate is the prime reason to watch "Don't Make Waves" in the 21st Century.
 If Claudia Cardinale didn't feel upstaged, well, she should have.
 Tate is magnificent.
 Her opening scenes are the best, when she is helping Curtis recover from a surfing accident and then bouncing on a trampoline.
 She reminds me of Bo Derek a dozen years later in "10," they have the same bronzed look and angular facial features.
 Another connection between this film and "10" is the presence of Webber, and in both, he serves as a complicating factor.
 Dudley Moore brilliantly took on the Curtis role in "10" and showed what could have been done here, highlighting his crazed lust and with a more comic and less romantic attitude than the sometimes suave, sometimes hyperactive, always edgy Curtis.